-With travel bans in place both to and from China and within China, sporting cancellations have been and will be inevitable.
-We speculated earlier in January whether the 2020 Tokyo Olympics could be effected but what other events could be under threat?
+With travel bans having started in China, now in place across the globe, sporting cancellations have been and will be inevitable.
+We speculated earlier in January whether the 2020 Tokyo Olympics could be effected but what other events have been postponed or cancelled?

 Below we will have the latest news and updates.